elegantframework/elegant-cli/README.md

 **💰 Simple Hosting**: Deploy your application on the latest and most affordable serverless tech.
 No need for any complicated server setups or vendor-locked services.

+**📰 Data Management**: Seamless integration with PostgreSQL and Prisma, with simplified database management that allows you to focus on building your application.

 **🖼️ Content Creation**: Create amazing content with a next-level rich text editor.
 Perfect for writing blog posts, user guides, and documentation.

 **✅ Professional Themes**: Use our professionally crafted themes that are built with Tailwind CSS, or create your own.